Export Controls Topics

 Laptops, Mobile Phones, and Other Personal Electronic Devices

 Columbia researchers who travel outside the United States, whether to a conference, a Columbia Global Center, for field work, or to collaborate with another institution, must be aware that their laptops, mobile phones, and other electronic devices are subject to U.S. export controls.
 However, with the exception of travel to designated sanctioned countries, depending on the country of travel (see section on Economic Sanctions), individuals traveling outside the United States with personal electronic devices will generally not require a license, so long as the devices are: Routinely available from commercial vendors; Kept in the traveler's immediate control while outside the U.S.; and Brought back to the U.S. within one year of the initial departure.
 On the other hand, licenses are likely to be required for a device that holds encryption software or contains software, materials, or information that are themselves controlled under U.S. export controls.
+For more information on protecting your devices and data while traveling internationally please review CUIT's data security guidelines for international travel.

 Those performing research or accessing export controlled items, technology or software at Columbia are responsible for understanding the controls applicable to their activities and the interplay with the various exceptions.
 This may involve reviewing the portfolio of items, technical information or software accessed or developed in research against the USML and CCL lists (found directly below), understanding the role of foreign nationals and the impact of travel outside the U.S., and reviewing any applicable exceptions.
 Often this involves a complex nuanced analysis.
 While the principal investigator is responsible for compliance in this area, the University - and in particular, the Office of Research Compliance and Training and the Office of the General Counsel - support the research community in this challenging area, and should be freely consulted for guidance and other assistance.